 Offered as a very first ladies watch in Raymond Weil’s product range to sport a real complication, the new Raymond Weil Lady Maestro Moonphase (Ref.
 2739 LS3 05909) is not only more complex, but is also a lot more elegant than previous iterations of the Lady Maestro collection.

 As you can see, the new watch fallows all the family traits of the Maestro series.
 It is equipped with slightly exaggerated Breguet hands and sports 11 italicized Arabic numerals that, too, look like they were influenced by the famous Swiss watchmaking house.
 Their deep blue color looks very contrast on a white mother-of-pearl background of the dial, and are just a shade or two lighter than the moon-phase disk.

 The familiar sunray guilloche pattern in the center gives the timekeeper’s watch a jovial, almost playful appearance, visually balances the 31 small numerals that comprise the traditional circular calendar, and also perfectly mirrors the 68 small diamonds that decorate the gadget’s polished steel bezel.

 Raymond Weil says that the watch is powered by a Sellita-based Caliber RW4520 automatic movement.
 While most watchmakers of this caliber usually limit their personalization efforts to adding a branded rotor, this movement was actually modified to accept a pair of push-pieces for fast data and moon disk correction.

 For a watch that is powered by a mass-produced self-winding movement, the new Lady Maestro Moonphase looks extremely thin.
-Well, maybe not as ultra-thin as some timekeepers manufactured by more established brands, but is actually on par with such expensive trinkets as, for example, the cushion-shaped 2012 Zenith Star Moonphase or the upcoming Blancpain Quantieme Retrograde.
+Well, maybe not as ultra-thin as some timekeepers manufactured by more established brands, but is actually on par with such expensive trinkets as, for example, the cushion-shaped 2012 Zenith Star Moonphase or the upcoming Blancpain Quantieme Retrograde collection.

 What I really like about this watch is that it shows how far (and how fast) the Swiss brand evolved.
 While their older models often looked a bit crude, their latest offerings are indeed as elegant and refined than models that stay at least a couple of steps higher on the watchmaking food pyramid.
 I am not sure how much money Raymond Weil will ask for this timepiece, but it is clearly worth more than a passing glance.